Rack Configuration

 discoverable

-Whether the silo should be included in silo listing queries (non-discoverable silos are accessible only by direct name or id reference)
+Whether the silo should be included in silo listing queries (non-discoverable silos are accessible only by direct name or id reference).

 identity_mode